Birlinka Men's Behaviour Change - Domestic and Family Violence

 " I never heard anyone tell me before that I wasn't the problem, that the problems is the problem and that I am me.
 That picture we did really helped me think about things different" Birlinka client

-Birlinka (delivered weekly, across two - sixteen to twenty weeks programmes)
+Birlinka (delivered weekly, across two - sixteen weeks programmes)

 Natjul's Birlinka programme has a three-pronged approach to working with men around change behaviour and domestic violence that include: